Literature / Shannara

-A duology which starts 500 years after Hawk led humans, Elves, and mutants to safety.
+A duology that starts 500 years after Hawk led humans, Elves, and mutants to safety.
 The cocoon of magic that has protected their valley is coming undone.
 One Knight of the Word is left and must find a successor.

-500 years after High Druid, new information leads Khyber Elessedil, the new Ard Rhys, to launch a dangerous search for the lost Elfstones of Faerie.
+, new information leads Khyber Elessedil, the new Ard Rhys, to launch a dangerous search for the lost Elfstones of Faerie.